The 48th Session of the Human Rights Council

 Geneva, 17 September 2021.- At the 9th meeting of the 48th Regular session of the Human Rights Council, the Special Rapporteur held an interactive dialogue with stakeholders, regarding the issue of slavery under Item 3 of the Agenda.

 Special Rapporteur, Mr. Tomoya Obokata, opened the interactive dialogue by presenting his report on contemporary forms of slavery, including its causes and consequences.
-Mr Obokata emphasized the nexus between displacement and contemporary forms of slavery with 82.4 billion people forcibly displaced at the end of 2020, ever increasing with mass displacements recently taking place in Afghanistan.
+Mr Obokata emphasized the nexus between displacement and contemporary forms of slavery with 82.4 million people forcibly displaced at the end of 2020, ever increasing with mass displacements recently taking place in Afghanistan.

 The Special Rapporteur highlighted that the majority of refugees, asylum seekers and internally displaced persons are children under the age of eighteen, with one in three displaced persons deemed stateless.
 He expressed that the report attempts to shed light on the numerous factors which render displaced persons vulnerable.
 These include poverty, discrimination on multiple grounds, migration status, informality of employment, camp settings and exposure to criminal groups as well as traffickers and people smugglers.
 Mr Obokata revealed that these factors are exacerbated by emergency situations such as armed conflicts, disasters and the effects of health crises such as COVID-19.